aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pdfsecurityoptions/_index.md

 ﻿---
 title: PdfSecurityOptions
 second_title: Aspose.Cells for Node.js via C++ API Reference
 description: Options for encrypting and access permissions for a PDF document.
-PDF/A does not allow security setting.
+PDFA does not allow security setting.
 type: docs
 url: /nodejs-cpp/pdfsecurityoptions/
 ---